 Company adds drumfeeder, Lubo fines screen and Orse screen.

-The equipment, supplied through Van Dyk Recycling Solutions, included a Bollegraaf drumfeeder, Lubo fine screen and an Orse screen.
+The equipment, supplied through Van Dyk Recycling Solutions, Stamford, Conn., included a Bollegraaf drumfeeder, Lubo fines screen and an Orse screen.

-The drumfeeder assists by providing a constant material flow to the presort line.
-A consistent burden depth and good material spread enables sorters to effectively separate materials that could potentially be detrimental to downstream performance of the system.
+The drumfeeder provides a constant material flow to the presort line.
+A consistent burden depth and good material spread enable sorters to effectively separate materials that could potentially be detrimental to downstream performance of the system, according to Van Dyk.
 The Orse screen is used to remove lightweight material (plastic caps, aluminum, fiber, metals) from the fines stream.

 Jake Westerhof, vice president of operations for Canada Fibers, says, “The Orse screen has provided us with an effective way to polish our final glass product, reduce hauling costs and improve our recovery of ferrous and non-ferrous materials.”